MicrosoftDocs/OfficeDocs-Exchange-Test-pr/Exchange-Server-2013/configure-legacy-on-premises-public-folders-for-a-hybrid-deployment-exchange-2013-help.md

 ## How do I know this worked?

-1. Log on to Outlook for a user who is in Exchange Online and perform the following public folder tests:
+1. Log on to Outlook for a user who is in Exchange Online, and then run the following public folder tests:

       - View the hierarchy.